-The Leadership in Higher Education Conference presents three plenary sessions over the three-day event.
+The Leadership in Higher Education Conference presents three plenary sessions for this virtual conference event.
 Hear from innovative professionals with engaging thoughts on trends and opportunities in higher education today.

 Pathways: Hope, Help, and the Way Forward

 Brad Williams, Oklahoma State University-Oklahoma City President

 If you’ve spent any amount of time working in higher education you’ve likely heard conversations about students’ perceived lack of direction, seeming lack of hope, and overall need for help.
 However, these themes aren’t only applicable to students’ lives but often our own lives, as campus professionals.
 We face a growing list of state and federal regulations and compliance reporting, political battles around diminishing resources and increasing expectations, and a public that is questioning education’s value and relevance.
 To engage and inspire our students, and each other, we must, first, be reminded of our incredible opportunity and critical role in advancing a fellow human being toward realizing their full potential, and that human being’s destiny to serve society in a unique way.
 This plenary presents an operational philosophy and a range of examples of how OSU-OKC is working to illuminate the pathway to success (for students, faculty, and staff) by offering, hope, help, and the way forward.

 About the Presenter:

 Brad Williams, PhD became OSU-OKC’s fifth president in January 2018.
 Williams works closely with his team to transform the processes, services, and culture surrounding OSU-OKC’s student experience.
 A champion of students, Williams leads initiatives that align campus and community resources with programming that offers students hope, help, and a way forward.
 A champion of faculty and staff, Williams models a renewed sense of purpose and servant leadership as the foundation for nurturing a campus climate that values kindness, personal growth and development, and career exploration.